 Learning Management System

-ITS maintains and supports the Blackboard Learning System for online and on-campus course management.
+ITS maintains and supports the Canvas Learning System for online and on-campus course management.
 The system provides students access to course materials and communication tools 24 hours a day, seven days a week.
-Course sites are automatically created in Blackboard based on Banner course information and made available on the first day of classes.
+Course sites are automatically created in Canvas based on Banner course information and made available on the first day of classes.

 Classroom capture technologies enable instructors to record lectures for web streaming.
 This technology captures instructors’ lectures and any material shown on the computer or the document camera.
-Recorded sessions can then be posted on Blackboard or the web for students to view.
-Additionally, ITS has launched Camtasia Relay that allows faculty to easily capture, record audio and screen, and publish lectures from on-campus or off-campus.
-To use Camtasia Relay, you do not need any special hardware other than a microphone.
-Read more about Lecture Capture and Camtasia Relay.
+Recorded sessions can then be posted on Canvas or the web for students to view.
+Additionally, ITS has launched Kaltura Capture that allows faculty to easily capture, record audio and screen, and publish lectures from on-campus or off-campus.
+To use Kaltura Capture, you do not need any special hardware other than a microphone.
+Read more about Lecture Capture and Kaltura Capture.